dtdennis28/currency-converter/README.md

 Welcome to Rates!
 Drew Dennis's rise to the Revolut interview challenge to create a real-time, production-ready currency converter.

+This is a personal showcase of my development abilities and an extension of my craft.

 # App features
 - Allows you to convert from one currency to dozens more
 - Fetches the latest currency conversion rates every 1-sec, and updates the screen immediately.